Atkore (NYSE:ATKR) Announces Earnings Results

-Atkore (NYSE:ATKR – Get Free Report) posted its earnings results on Friday.
+Atkore (NYSE:ATKR – Get Free Report) released its quarterly earnings results on Friday.
 The company reported $4.21 earnings per share for the quarter, topping analysts’ consensus estimates of $3.70 by $0.51, MarketWatch Earnings reports.
-The company had revenue of $870.00 million during the quarter, compared to analyst estimates of $910.40 million.
+The firm had revenue of $870.00 million during the quarter, compared to analysts’ expectations of $910.40 million.
 Atkore had a return on equity of 59.21% and a net margin of 20.93%.
-Atkore’s revenue was down 15.5% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $5.18 earnings per share.
+Atkore’s quarterly revenue was down 15.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $5.18 EPS.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the company.
-State Street Corp increased its holdings in shares of Atkore by 2.2% during the 1st quarter.
-State Street Corp now owns 950,244 shares of the company’s stock worth $93,542,000 after buying an additional 20,685 shares during the last quarter.
-Invesco Ltd. increased its holdings in Atkore by 17.8% in the 1st quarter.
-Invesco Ltd. now owns 713,859 shares of the company’s stock valued at $70,272,000 after purchasing an additional 108,075 shares during the last quarter.
-Federated Hermes Inc. increased its holdings in Atkore by 5.3% in the 1st quarter.
-Federated Hermes Inc. now owns 706,986 shares of the company’s stock valued at $69,596,000 after purchasing an additional 35,688 shares during the last quarter.
-Price T Rowe Associates Inc. MD increased its holdings in Atkore by 0.4% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 615,620 shares of the company’s stock valued at $69,824,000 after purchasing an additional 2,392 shares during the last quarter.
-Finally, Nuveen Asset Management LLC increased its holdings in Atkore by 1.2% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 540,194 shares of the company’s stock valued at $84,238,000 after purchasing an additional 6,457 shares during the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Metropolitan Life Insurance Co NY raised its position in shares of Atkore by 3.3% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 2,531 shares of the company’s stock valued at $287,000 after acquiring an additional 81 shares in the last quarter.
+Quarry LP raised its position in shares of Atkore by 72.4% during the 2nd quarter.
+Quarry LP now owns 200 shares of the company’s stock valued at $31,000 after acquiring an additional 84 shares in the last quarter.
+Commonwealth Equity Services LLC raised its position in shares of Atkore by 2.0% during the 1st quarter.
+Commonwealth Equity Services LLC now owns 4,656 shares of the company’s stock valued at $654,000 after acquiring an additional 91 shares in the last quarter.
+Dana Investment Advisors Inc. raised its position in shares of Atkore by 0.8% during the 2nd quarter.
+Dana Investment Advisors Inc. now owns 13,858 shares of the company’s stock valued at $2,161,000 after acquiring an additional 105 shares in the last quarter.
+Finally, Public Employees Retirement System of Ohio raised its position in shares of Atkore by 5.7% during the 1st quarter.
+Public Employees Retirement System of Ohio now owns 2,260 shares of the company’s stock valued at $317,000 after acquiring an additional 122 shares in the last quarter.

 About Atkore